 - Staff practicing social distancing on the shop floor

 - Staff wearing a face covering where social distancing is difficult

 - Staff cleaning critical contact areas such as screens on self-service checkouts and debit card PIN pads

 - Baked foods (such as bread, croissants, scones) covered to protect from sneezes and coughs

 - Sneeze shields in place to protect staff at service counters and checkouts

 - Customers being encouraged to use contactless payment rather than cash

 - Separate shopping times for vulnerable people, such as the elderly

-- Depending on the layout of the supermarket, facilitating a one-way system for shoppers (as many supermarket aisles do not allow for social distancing measures)
+- Depending on the layout of the shop, facilitating a one-way system for shoppers (as many supermarket aisles do not allow for social distancing measures)

 Safefood has published useful guidance on how to shop safely for groceries during the COVID-19 emergency period.
 While shopping you should: